Examples of digital communication technology in culture and education

 In the last 10 years, a series of new approaches and solutions spread out, based on the efforts of multidisciplinary teams – usually composed of a balanced mix of scholars, educators, communication specialists, designers, and technology professionals –, together with a growing awareness of what cultural dissemination through technology actually means.

 A crucial point is the concept of digital storytelling.
-While creating interactive digital storytelling experiences capable to generate “story-centered cohesive narrations” (1) is crucial in fostering people’s emotional engagement and, ultimately, to transmit culture; a naive and superficial approach to such techniques could easily destroy scientific integrity and the public’s capability to elaborate their cultural interpretation of the subjects presented.
+While creating interactive digital storytelling experiences capable to generate “story-centered cohesive narrations” (1) is crucial in fostering people’s emotional engagement and, ultimately, transmitting culture; a naive and superficial approach to such techniques could easily destroy scientific integrity and the public’s capability to elaborate their cultural interpretation of the subjects presented.

 Since the beginning, Inexhibit is paying particular attention to such matters, especially in fields related to art and technology; we present here a selection of our articles focused on the most innovative and promising digital communication experiments and solutions developed by research teams, museums, and cultural institutions.

 1) The museum as a digital storyteller: a collaborative participatory creation of interactive digital experiences (http://mw2015.museumsandtheweb.com/paper/the-museum-as-digital-storyteller-collaborative-participatory-creation-of-interactive-digital-experiences/

 Cover image: Addie Wagenknecht, Optimization of Parenthood, courtesy of CCCB Barcelona.